MFarabi619/Arduino/Motion Sensor/README.md

 - The sensor detects motion and can be calibrated to different distances and durations for detection.

 ## Learning Log:
+- PIR stands for 'Passive Infrared Sensor'.
+Living beings emit heat in the form of infrared radiation/light, which is detected by the sensor.
+It is called passive because the sensor isn't outputting any energy to detect the objects, but rather receiving emitted energy from other objects to detect them.
+- The white cover on the module is called a 'Fresnel Lens', which focuses the infrared signals onto the piezo-electric sensor.
 - Upon receiving power, the sensor will take 1 minute to calibrate.
 During this time, the sensor will be very sensitive to motion and will trigger the output pin.
 This is normal and should be expected.
 - At the repeat trigger selector area, the pins are soldered.
 Not really sure how to use it.